lyleantoine-collab/AGORAVOTE/whitepaper.md

 This isn't a whitepaper.
 It's a permission slip.
 To stop being a number, start being a hash, and maybe let your dog be president.

+- Appendix
+Full code: github dot com slash lyleantoine-collab slash AGORAVOTE - README is the doorknob.
+This white paper is the room.
+- Questions?
+Don't.
+Just fork it.
+End.
+Commit.